wegue-oss/wegue/docs/workshop.md

 ## Adapt the Configuration

 Of course, we would like to create our custom Wegue application.
-This is done in the `app` directory, which content looks like this:
+This is done in the `app` directory, whose content looks like this:

 ```
 app